hearsay316/citeproc-js-docs/editor.rst

 Running locally
 ---------------

-One of the main purposes of this page is to provide a worked example for developers.
+Like the previous page, the main purpose here is to provide a worked example for developers.
 A good way to explore the way it all works is to run the page locally.
 Here is how to set that up.

 ^^^^^^^^^^^^
 Requirements